 We Have Answers

-Just send us an e-mail with your question.
-We'll do our best to answer you directly, point you to another website, or maybe include the answer in a new article.
+Just send us an e-mail with your questions.
+We'll do our best to answer you directly, point you to another website, or include the answers in new articles.

 No article can tell you exactly how to make a viral app.
 That's where your team's creativity comes into play, as well as advice from experienced developers and marketers.